cmecmetrics/Drought_Metrics/README.md

 # Drought_Metrics
-Including codes about reading, interpolating, masking NetCDF data of GCMs and calculating metrics to evaluate models' performance on droughts.
+Codes for reading, interpolating, and masking NetCDF data from GCMs for calculating metrics to evaluate models' performance on droughts.
+This package is a demonstration of using the CMEC format.

 ## Environment
 If using conda, an environment can be created using drought_metrics.yml: